10 Home Organizing Hacks for a Clutter-Free Home

 Here’s how to make yours work:

-- Customize it to your family: The beauty is you can set up your command center anywhere – a corner of the kitchen, a hallway wall, even the side of your fridge.
+• Customize it to your family: The beauty is you can set up your command center anywhere – a corner of the kitchen, a hallway wall, even the side of your fridge.
 Make it pretty and functional: a chalkboard for notes, a pinboard for invites, and a basket for odds and ends.
 I even added a small whiteboard for our dinner menu plan.
-Choose a ready-made organizer system (like the Pottery Barn Daily System I love – affiliate link) or mix-and-match pieces to suit your needs.
+Choose a ready-made organizer system or mix-and-match pieces to suit your needs.
 The goal is to have a go-to hub that keeps the household running smoothly, and once you have one, you’ll wonder how you lived without it!

 Hack #7: Rotate Seasonal Items To Reduce Visual Clutter